 This gorgeous, mystical garden is one of the best hidden gems of London.
-Located inside Hampstead Heath (a large green space in the northern part of the city), it’s one of my favorite spots to visit thanks to its calming vibes, mysterious allure and of course – stunning photo ops.
+Located right across Hampstead Heath (a large green space in the northern part of the city), it’s one of my favorite spots to visit thanks to its calming vibes, mysterious allure and of course – stunning photo ops.
 Aside from taking a relaxing stroll through the vines and flowers, you can also have a picnic or read a book in the soothing green area outside the garden.

 Best time to visit: On weekdays for least amounts of people.
 During spring and summer for blossoms, although this place is equally beautiful covered in autumn leaves or winter snow!
 Photo Tip: This garden makes the perfect backdrop for portrait photography!
 I recommend bringing a good prime lens for that.
 You can see all my camera gear recommendations here.